JornLotsch/TrigeminalChemosensitivity/README.md

 **Analysis Environment:**
 - R version 4.5.2 (Linux)
 - Python version 3.12.2
-- IDE: PyCharm Professional (version 2025.2.3, JetBrains)
+- IDEs: RStudio and PyCharm Professional (version 2025.2.3, JetBrains)
+- **Operating System**: All code has been tested and validated on Linux (Ubuntu 24.04.3 LTS) only.
+Compatibility with macOS and Windows is not guaranteed.

 **Primary R Packages:**
 - Data manipulation: `dplyr`, `tidyr`, `stringr`